-SIMSBURY, Conn., Sept.
-19, 2016 /PRNewswire/ -- Rex L. Mahnensmith, M.D., is recognized by Continental Who's Who as a Pinnacle Professional in the field of Healthcare.
-Dr. Mahnensmith is an Internist at StayWell Health Center.
+SIMSBURY, Conn., Dec.
+19, 2017 /PRNewswire/ -- Rex L. Mahnensmith, M.D., is recognized by Continental Who's Who as a Pinnacle Lifetime Member in the field of Healthcare in recognition of his roles as Internal Medicine Physician, Nephrologist, and Clinical Educator with the Yale Medical Group in New Haven, CT through 2014 and the StayWell Health Center through 2017.

-Rex Mahnensmith was born in Indiana, where he grew up in the small, rural town of Bluffton.
-He loved baseball and basketball and determined to go to college where he could continue playing basketball while preparing to become a teacher, but a serious athletic injury interceded, and he was unable to walk for 3 months.
-Reflecting on these life changing events, he then decided he would become a physician and provide care like he received from his small town doctors.
+Born in Indiana, Rex Mahnensmith grew up in the small, rural town of Bluffton on the banks of the Wabash River.
+With a love for baseball and basketball, Mahnensmith was determined to go to college where he could continue playing basketball while preparing to become a teacher.
+However, in his later high school years, a serious athletic injury interceded, disenabling him to walk for 3 months.
+Reflecting on these life changing events, he then decided he would become a physician and provide care to others like he received from his small town doctors.

-He attended college at Denison University in Ohio, also located in a town with a population of about 3000, majoring in Biology while completing required pre-medical studies.
-He was selected into the Phi Beta Kappa Honorary Society as a Junior student and graduated Summa Cum Laude in 1973.
+Throughout the course of his education and training, Dr. Mahnensmith attended Denison University in Ohio, where he majored in Biology while completing required pre-medical studies.
+He was selected into the Phi Beta Kappa Honorary Society as a junior student and graduated Summa Cum Laude in 1973.
 He received a scholarship to Yale School of Medicine and graduated Cum Laude in 1977.
-He was singularly recognized as recipient of Yale's Berniker Award, an award presented at graduation ceremonies to the individual most exemplary of the Oath of Hippocrates and Prayer of Maimonides.
+He was singularly recognized as the recipient of Yale's Berniker Award, an award presented at graduation ceremonies to the individual most exemplary of the Oath of Hippocrates and Prayer of Maimonides.

 During his residency in Internal Medicine at Yale New Haven Hospital in New Haven, CT, Dr. Mahnensmith was recognized with The Kushlan Award, a recognition awarded by the Yale Internal Medicine Faculty as the resident who exhibited the best bedside manner and devotion to the care of patients.
 He was selected to serve as Chief Resident which tracked him into a teaching career.